 How long does it take to get a new course approved?

-Do the CAC/Graduate Council turn down proposals?
+Does the CAC/Graduate Council turn down proposals?

 The committees seldom reject proposals, but they frequently table proposals pending more information or clarifications.
 Either the Senate Coordinator or the review committee chair will contact the proposing instructor for the necessary information.